mayrajeo/lulc_ml/README.md

 ### Prerequisites and installing

-Anaconda with python 3.6.
+Anaconda with python 3.7, due to tensorflow not being available for Python 3.7 yet.
 It's recommended to create virtualenv for this project.
 Most of the packages are included in Anaconda, and remaining ones are easy to install with conda.

 ```
 conda create -n lulc-ml-env python=3.6 anaconda